hotteano/intro-to-tcs-zh-cn/src/chapter_3.md

 > ### {.proofidea data-ref="equivalencemodelsthm"}
-We omit the formal proof, which is obtained by combining [slcircuitequivthm](){.ref}, [NANDuniversamthm](){.ref}, and [NANDcircslequivthm](){.ref}.
+We omit the formal proof, which is obtained by combining [slcircuitequivthm](), [NANDuniversamthm](), and [NANDcircslequivthm]().
 The key observation is that the results we have seen allow us to translate a program/circuit that computes $f$ in one of the above models into a program/circuit that computes $f$ in another model by increasing the lines/gates by at most a constant factor (in fact this constant factor is at most $3$).

-[slcircuitequivthm](){.ref} is a special case of a more general result.
+[slcircuitequivthm]() is a special case of a more general result.
-We can consider even more general models of computation, where instead of AND/OR/NOT or NAND, we use other operations (see [othergatessec](){.ref} below).
+We can consider even more general models of computation, where instead of AND/OR/NOT or NAND, we use other operations (see [othergatessec]() below).
 It turns out that Boolean circuits are equivalent in power to such models as well.
 The fact that all these different ways to define computation lead to equivalent models shows that we are "on the right track".
 It justifies the seemingly arbitrary choices that we've made of using AND/OR/NOT or NAND as our basic operations, since these choices do not affect the power of our computational model.
-Equivalence results such as [equivalencemodelsthm](){.ref} mean that we can easily translate between Boolean circuits, NAND circuits, NAND-CIRC programs and the like.
+Equivalence results such as [equivalencemodelsthm]() mean that we can easily translate between Boolean circuits, NAND circuits, NAND-CIRC programs and the like.
 We will use this ability later on in this book, often shifting to the most convenient formulation without making a big deal about it.
 Hence we will not worry too much about the distinction between, for example, Boolean circuits and NAND-CIRC programs.

-In contrast, we will continue to take special care to distinguish between _circuits/programs_ and _functions_ (recall [functionprogramidea](){.ref}).
+In contrast, we will continue to take special care to distinguish between _circuits/programs_ and _functions_ (recall [functionprogramidea]()).
 A function corresponds to a _specification_ of a computational task, and it is a fundamentally different object than a program or a circuit, which corresponds to the _implementation_ of the task.